mlswg/mls-protocol/draft-ietf-mls-protocol.md

-Here, AEAD.nonce\_length and AEAD.key\_length denote the lengths in bytes of the nonce and key for the AEAD scheme defined by the ciphersuite.  "ratchet" should be understood to mean "handshake" or "application" depending on the context.
+Here, AEAD.nonce\_length and AEAD.key\_length denote the lengths in bytes of the nonce and key for the AEAD scheme defined by the ciphersuite.
+"Ratchet" should be understood to mean "handshake" or "application" depending on the context.

 ## Exporters